gundamMC/animius/docs/commands/overview.md

 ###Set Parse Input To Chatbot Data
 Parse a raw sentence as input and set it as a chatbot data.
 ```
-chatbotDataSetParseInput --name='myData' --x='hey how are you'
+chatbotDataSetParseInput --name 'myData' --x 'hey how are you'
 ```
 Keyword Arguments: